Sakura and Snow

 He bowed to her again, then turned for the stairs, sensing rather than hearing her follow him, her presence a graceful silence at his shoulder.
 "Do you want me to explain it to Kamui?" she asked as they walked.

-It wouldn't be as easy as this, however.
+It wouldn't be as easy as this, though.

-"Naturally he'll be upset," Arashi predicted, her words a counterpoint to his own thought.
-The two of them reached the top of the narrow stairs and began to go down.
-"But he will understand...or if not, then he'll accept it.
+"Of course he'll be upset," Arashi predicted, her words a counterpoint to his own thought.
+The two of them reached the top of the narrow stairs and began to descend.
+"But he'll understand...or if not, then he'll accept it.
 As long as you believe."

 * * * * *

 High above the city, grey clouds flowed across the sky.
-As they passed, the wind toyed with them like idle fingers playing with a length of silk: gathering and then releasing the filmy cloth, smoothing it thin until light could almost penetrate--and suddenly rolling it up again, like a memento to be abruptly laid aside.
-The clouds changed, moment to moment, and with them the quality of the light changed as well, from the dimness of a winter day's uncertain weather to a flash of near-sunlight glimmering on the little drifts of snow in the courtyard's corners.
-Shadows appeared briefly on the shrine's white wall, cast by the tree's slender branches; brightness gleamed on the slickly wet paving stones, and then faded away.
+As they passed, the wind toyed with them like idle fingers playing with a length of silk: gathering and then releasing the filmy cloth, smoothing it thin until light could almost penetrate it before rolling it up again, like a memento to be laid aside.
+The clouds changed, moment to moment, and with them the quality of the light changed too, from the dimness of a winter day's uncertain weather to a flash of near-sunlight glimmering on the little drifts of snow in the courtyard's corners.
+Shadows appeared briefly on the shrine's white wall, cast by the tree's slender branches; brightness gleamed on the slickly wet paving stones, then faded away.

 The man in the black coat lowered his hand from the shrine's front wall.
 He studied his work.
 With a nod of satisfaction, he stepped lightly off the porch, then turned to face the building, its once-pristine wall now patterned with a certain crimson marking.